 Vegan Fried Chicken from Souley Vegan

 Yes, this recommendation is for chicken and waffles at a vegan place.
 No, the chicken is not really chicken, it is seitan, which is a wheat-based vegan protein.
-Sure it doesn’t taste completely like chicken, but it is flavored and cooked so well you won’t even care.
-The way they create the chicken and waffle flavors so well without the chicken is amazing, and as a non-vegan, I wouldn’t hesitate to eat here again.
-I love that they take traditional soul food dishes like this and replicate the taste without meat, be sure to give is a try
+Sure it doesn’t taste entirely like chicken, but it is flavored and cooked so well you won’t even care.
+The way they create the chicken and waffle flavors without the chicken is fantastic, and as a non-vegan, I wouldn’t hesitate to eat here again.
+I love that they take traditional soul food dishes like this and replicate the taste without meat, be sure to give it a try.

 - Recommendation: Fried Chicken and a Sweat Potato Waffle

 After a vegan chicken and waffles recommendation, I figured I should also include the real thing.
 The chicken and waffles from Brown Sugar Kitchen are just that.
 Served with a big waffle which is way better then it deserves to be, the chicken is the stand out here with a great crisp and a heavy batter that is not too greasy.
 Add to that the apple cider syrup, which is now one of my favorite syrups to have with waffles.
 Getting a bite with the chicken, waffle, and syrup is a legit flavor explosion.
 The dish is a pricey $18, but it is worth it.

 - Recommendation: Chicken and waffles with apple cider syrup